-When it comes to bullnose, if you didn’t order it when you placed your main tile order, you might need find bullnose tiles that are from a separate line than your main tiles.
+When it comes to bullnose, if you didn't order it when you placed your main tile order, you might need find bullnose tiles that are from a separate line than your main tiles.
 And of course, then the question of doing the right calculations pops up immediately.
-If you’re not sure how to know which size for the bullnose tile you need, follow these helpful tips:
+If you're not sure how to know which method to use, or size for the bullnose tile you need, follow these helpful tips:

 - When doing the main tiling work, make some notes and sketches along the way to mark the places you'll need a bullnose tile for.

 - Measure the length of the tiled area (for example, a backsplash) where the unfinished lines are.

 - Now that you know the length, you can calculate how many bullnose tiles you need.
 For instance, if the bullnose is 12 inches long, you are going to need a tile per each foot of the length.